rthardy/invert-display/README.md

 # invert-display
-## Quickly change display characteristics to help deal with differing external lighting conditions.
+Quickly change display characteristics to help deal with differing external lighting conditions.

 Invert-display provides for four display settings:

-  * **inverted**, when combined with a display that has no dark-colored background elements, minimizes total light output.
+  * **inverted:** when combined with a display that has no dark-colored background elements, minimizes total light output.
 This is intended for use at night when you want to preserve your eyes' dark adaptation, e.g., you have a laptop mounted in your car while driving at night.
 It is typically used with a dimmed backlight.

   * **dimmed-inverted:**  For the case where the backlight can't be dimmed enough, which can be the case when you are located far from city lights.